dmlc/dgl/apps/kg/README.md

 | DistMult | 43.35 | 0.783 | 0.713  | 0.837  | 0.897   |
 | ComplEx  | 51.99 | 0.785 | 0.720  | 0.832  | 0.889   |

+In comparison, GraphVite uses 4 GPUs and takes 14 minutes.
+Thus, DGL-KE trains TransE on FB15k twice as fast as GraphVite while using much few resources.
+More performance information on GraphVite can be found [here](https://github.com/DeepGraphLearning/graphvite).

 The speed on wn18

 |  Models | TransE | DistMult | ComplEx |